fluci0/ARRD/README.md

 # ARRD
- Script to genereate Abstract and Random Relational Databases to practice in PowerBI
+ Script to genereate Abstract and Random Relational Databases